COVID-19: Delhi records 1,418 fresh cases, positivity rate 1.6 pc | Health

 It had risen to 3.33 per cent again on December 11, fell again to 2.64 per cent on December 12, and rose marginally to 2.74 on December 13 before falling again to 2.15 per cent on December 14.
 The number of active cases in Delhi dropped to 11,419 on Friday from 12,198 the previous day.

-According to the bulletin, the total number of COVID-19 cases in the city stands at 6,14,775..
+According to the bulletin, the total number of COVID-19 cases in the city stands at 6,14,775.
+The number of containment zones in Delhi dropped to 6,276 on Friday from 6,376 the previous day.

+According to the bulletin, out of the total 18,817 beds in COVID hospitals, 15,578 are vacant.
+The bulletin stated 211 beds in COVID care centres are occupied by people under quarantine, including travellers who have returned as part of the Vande Bharat Mission and via bubble flights.

+So far, more than 76 lakh tests per million population have been conducted, with over 4 lakh being carried out on Thursday.
+The bulletin said 5,93,137 patients have recovered, been discharged or migrated so far.